bradymholt/picasawebsync/README.md

 2. Place the build output into a dedicated directory.
 3. Modify the picasawebsync.exe.config file and update the values for the picasa.username and picasa.password settings to match your Google username and Password.
 4. Run the main executable **picasawebsync.exe** with appropriate command line paremters and options.
 To see a list of available command line options run 'picasawebsync.exe -help'.

+**Usage**
+picasawebsync.exe folderPath [options]

 **Options**

-		-r,                 recursive (include subfolders)
+		-u:USERNAME,        Picasa Username (can also be specified in picasawebsync.exe.config) -p:PASSWORD,        Picasa Password (can also be specified in picasawebsync.exe.config) -r,                 recursive (include subfolders)
 		-emptyAlbumFirst    delete all images in album before adding photos -addOnly            add only and do not remove anything from online albums (overrides -emptyAlbumFirst)");